 You may find various sites such as Visit London to help with finding things to do during your visit.
 Or booking inexpensive tickets at discounted prices through another site called Student Beans.
 The site has partnered up with hundreds of theatres across Europe.
 So that their members get great rates!

-As a college student, without much money available after paying rent each month.
-If you constantly look for student discounts and free events.
-It will help you big time stay on budget while studying abroad in London.
+As a college student, you may not have much money available after paying your rent each month.
+If you constantly look for student discounts and free events, It will help you big time stay on budget while studying abroad in London.

 London is boasting of iconic landmarks.
 Historic shopping districts, legendary eateries and more, but it doesn’t stop there.
 Londoners also experience some of the best nightlife in Europe.
 From wild freshers week parties to post-exam bashes and everything in between!

 Whether you are looking for a VIP club experience.
 Or something a little more low-key.
 For those on a budget!
 London has plenty of events going on every weekend that will suit your taste no matter what you’re after.